Plan your CFA Visit

 The School offers student-led tours of its undergraduate facilities during the academic year and summer.
 During these informal tours, the student guides provide prospective students and their parents with an overview of the School’s programs.
 Tours are 45 minutes to 1 hour in length.

-Current Schedule: Monday–Friday at 11 am.
+Current Schedule: Monday–Friday at 11 am and 1 pm.

 Please note that tours are not offered on weekends or University holidays.